devpaul/node-bdd-example/README.md

 ```

 ## Overview
 If you ran the example then you should see an automated Google search.
-This scenerio is defined in the
+This scenario is defined in the
 file `Search.feature` using language that you might typically see a user use to explain what they are doing.

 Cucumber takes that and uses implemented steps under `step_definitions` to map the natural language feature description